 Foods rich in potassium, including avocados, bananas, Brussel sprouts, cantaloupe, lima beans, honeydew melons, potatoes (baked), raisins, spinach, tomato canned sauce, and winter squash.

-One serving of a food with Vitamin A every other day, such as carrots, pumpkins, sweet potatoes, spinach, water squash, turnip greens, beet greens, apricots or cantaloupe; or, unprocessed cod liver oil.
+Two servings of foods with Mixed Carotenoids, such as carrots, pumpkins, sweet potatoes, spinach, water squash, turnip greens, beet greens, apricots or cantaloupe; or, unprocessed cod liver oil.

 Healthy fats such as the monounsaturated, polyunsaturated and Omega-3 fats in nuts, avocados, ev olive oil, and other plant oils, and, also fish.

 Foods high in fiber such as vegetables, beans, whole fruits, organic brown rice, green smoothies.

 6 cups (or 48 ounces) of liquids, but, the majority of your liquids should be properly filtered or distilled water.
 Other beverages may include herbal tea (without the caffeine), low-sodium V-8 juice, vegetable juice.
 Definitely avoid soda, diet soda, bottled fruit juices, milkshakes, coffee, etc.

 There are 4 things that can go wrong when you take any supplement:

 - Allergic reaction, i.e. redness, itching, hives, a skin rash, swelling of the face and mouth